MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Command line

-The executable used in the profile.
+This is the executable used in the profile.

 **Property name:** `commandline`